Laura Pasquino

 I’m from Estonia.
 I was born in Tallinn.

 Actually not.
 Before devoting myself to ceramics, I worked for a long time in hospitality and real estate.
 Totally different world.
-I really enjoyed it but the dream was always to establish myself in the field of arts.
+I really enjoyed it, but the dream was always to establish myself in the field of arts.

-Curiosity, coincidence and perfect timing.
+Curiosity, coincidence, and perfect timing.

-Often my creativity kicks in only when I have already started making the design.
+Often, my creativity kicks in only when I have already started making the design.
 It rarely involves taking notes or drawing plans in advance.
 Starting to make a prototype right away, before the end result is clear, just works for me.
 I need to feel the material and how it forms first.
 Then I make changes during the creation process until I achieve the imagined result.

 My day starts early, around 6 AM.
-Then I can get enought work done to make it on time for lunch with my husband and to walk our dog.
+Then I can get enough work done to make it on time for lunch with my husband and to walk our dog.
 Around 4 PM, I return to the studio and work for the rest of the evening.
 It is good to split the working day, so the piece that I started making in the morning has time to dry in between.

 I love the texture of stoneware and how it transforms in the fire.

 Experiment as much as possible, without thinking or planning too much.
-A lot of good things happen also by coincidence.
+A lot of good things also happen by coincidence.

-Kati Tuominen-Niittylä, Young Sook Park, Lucie Rie
+Kati Tuominen-Niittylä, Young Sook Park, Lucie Rie.

-Anish Kapoor, Jil Sander, Otto Bol
+Anish Kapoor, Jil Sander, Otto Bol.

-Hiroshi Sugimoto, Yee Sookyung, Ai Weiwei, Lucio Fontana
+Hiroshi Sugimoto, Yee Sookyung, Ai Weiwei, Lucio Fontana.

-Subtle, minimalist and functional forms that resemble infinity.
+Subtle, minimalist, and functional forms that resemble infinity.

 Thank you for this interview.

 (The Proust Questionnaire is a set of questions answered by the French writer Marcel Proust.
-Other historical figures who have answered confession albums are Oscar Wilde, Karl Marx, Arthur Conan Doyle, Stéphane Mallarmé, Paul Cézanne…)

 Time with family